What is a prepayment?

 Most buy-out companies work for Wall Street banks and private investors.
 Md7 works for your existing tenants – the mobile operators and owners of the cell site and equipment that you have been dealing with for years, even decades.
 When you sign up for an Md7 prepayment program, you obtain the benefit of access to capital while granting the tenant the peace-of-mind necessary to make long-term network management decisions related to the cell site.

-- Cash up front Receive your money now and invest or spend it.
+Receive your money now and invest or spend it.

 - Most leases have termination rights.
 Your current rent is not guaranteed.